-Teams achieve top performance when there is focus on the end goal, when tasks are well distributed, responsibilities are clear and team members work together optimally.
+Teams achieve record performance when there is focus on the end goal, when tasks are well distributed, responsibilities are clear and team members work together optimally.

 Team effectiveness covers inspiring goals, clear rules of the game and effective cooperation.
 Goals are about vision and plans.
-Game rules concern agreements, tasks and responsibilities.
-Collaboration is about building and maintaining strong professional relationships, about mutual trust and about representing and ‘covering each other’s back’.
+The rules of the game covers agreements, tasks and responsibilities.
+Collaboration is about building and maintaining strong professional relationships, about mutual trust and about representing and supporting each other.

 Experience shows that many teams (unfortunately) do not perform optimally.
-This is visible in goals that have not been achieved, in not meeting agreements, in disappointed people in and outside the team.
-All this regularly leads to frustration and irritation.
+This shows up in goals that have not been met, in failing to meet agreements and in disappointed people - in and outside the team.
+This often leads to frustration and irritation.

 The result of team development is:

 |Connection with the shared goal in relation to individual goals|

 |Commitment to agreed working methods and rules of the game to achieve these goals|

 |Insight into effective and less effective team patterns|